The Discouraging Reasons We See Less Volunteering

 - Intensive rules and regulations required for volunteer events that discourage participation; think mandatory training on 2 deep leadership with kids' groups because they can't ban homosexuals, mandatory waivers and paperwork to do many potential projects; add hurdles and hassle, and you discourage people from doing it for free.

-- Volunteering is strongly tied to church attendance, and volunteerism rates are declining along with religious service attendance.
+- Volunteering is strongly tied to church attendance, and volunteerism rates are declining along with rates of weekly religious service attendance.

 - Civic involvement is very high among two parent married couples with children.
-The rise of the single mother means fewer women can volunteer, because even the half of single mothers who are not living in poverty are time poor.
+The rise of the single mother means fewer women can volunteer; even the half of single mothers not living in poverty are time poor.

 - Background checks can discourage people from volunteering.
 This is certainly a factor when volunteers are required to pay for background checks themselves.